SENG637-Group14/SENG637-assignment2/seng637-a2-Group14.md

 - The instructions and guidelines for this assignment were clear and well-structured, making it easier to understand and implement the test cases effectively.
 - The lab exercise provided valuable experience in designing and executing structured test cases using black-box testing techniques.
 - Using JMock to simulate dependencies was insightful and helped us understand how to test methods that rely on external objects.
+- For DataUtilities, the methods were not straightforward, requiring a good understanding of the Javadoc to design effective test cases and the use of JMock to mock the Value2D class.
+This was a good exercise in interpreting API documentation.
+However, it was noticed that where an InvalidParameterException was expected, none was thrown.
+Some cases were not properly handled, resulting in a NullPointerException.
+Overall, it was a nice experience.